davidski/evaluator/cran-comments.md

 ## Update

-This is a minor update for dplyr 0.8.0 compatability, removing a dependency on `purrr`.
+This is a re-submission, removing a dependency on `purrr` (providing compatability with `dplyr` 0.8.0) and correcting a test failure on systems without long-double support.

 ## Test environments